 - Initial: The simulation is initiated with the USV in a random location, in the vicinity of the entrance gate (white-red buoys). - Ready: The USV is free to move in all degrees of freedom. - Running: The USV may begin traversing gates.
 The USV is considered to have passed through the gate if the reference point of the USV crosses the line connecting the reference points of the two buoys making up that gate.
 The direction of travel is specified as "Red, Right, Returning".
-Gates must be traversed in the appropriate direction. - Once the USV crosses the exit gate, it will enter the obstacle area. - In the obstacle area, the USV should use its acoustic sensor to localize the pinger within the black box. - The run lasts until the predetermined maximum time. - Finished: Scoring ends.
+Gates must be traversed in the appropriate order and direction. - Note that traversing a gate in the wrong direction or out of order will be considered a failure to traverse the navigation channel and will terminate the task. - Once the USV crosses the exit gate, it will enter the obstacle area. - In the obstacle area, the USV should use its acoustic sensor to localize the pinger within the black box. - The run lasts until the predetermined maximum time. - Finished: Scoring ends.